 - An analysis of the types of crimes committed in the northern region of USA from 2000-2010.

-These and other type of descriptive studies come under the retrospective study design.
-The similarity among these studies is that the investigator cannot do experiments to collect first hand evidence rather he has to collect data from secondary sources.
+These and other types of descriptive studies come under the retrospective study design.
+The similarity among these studies is that the investigator cannot do experiments to collect first-hand evidence rather he has to collect data from secondary sources.
 The results of these studies can be helpful in determining the future trends in the same situation but they cannot be generalized to any similar future event.